Marathon Man (film): Deleted scenes

-Stanley Kauffmann of The New Republic wrote, "While people said that the violence in Marathon Man was excessive, I was surprised: I had wriggled through that dental torture, but it hadn't seemed a pinnacle in a year during which I had seen two penises cut off and another penis nailed to a board—in films from France and Japan."
+Stanley Kauffmann of The New Republic wrote, "While people said that the violence in Marathon Man was excessive, I was surprised: I had wriggled through that dental torture, but it hadn't seemed a pinnacle in a year during which I had seen two penises cut off and another penis nailed to a board—in films from France and Japan." (referencing Maîtresse and In the Realm of the Senses.)

 Music

 John Schlesinger asked composer Michael Small to make music that matched the theme of "pain, and the endurance of pain".

 The opera Hérodiade by Jules Massenet is featured in the scene that takes place at the Paris Opera (Act III scene 8, Dors, ô cité perverse !...
 Astres étincelants, sung by Joseph Rouleau with the orchestra of the Royal Opera House, conducted by John Matheson, published on Decca Records).

 Reception and legacy

 The film was a financial and critical success.

 Critical response

 Olivier's performance was particularly praised.
 Rotten Tomatoes gives the film an approval rating of 82% based on 49 reviews, with an average rating of 7.4/10.
 The consensus reads: "Marathon Man runs the gamut from patient mystery to pulse-pounding thriller, aided by Laurence Olivier's coldly terrifying performance and a brainy script by William Goldman."

 Roger Ebert of the Chicago Sun-Times gave Marathon Man 3 stars out of a possible 4.
 He wrote, "If holes in plots bother you, 'Marathon Man' will be maddening.
 But as well-crafted escapist entertainment, as a diabolical thriller, the movie works with relentless skill."